CMV-Fuse: Cross Modal-View Fusion of AMR, Syntax, and Knowledge Representations for Aspect Based Sentiment Analysis: Model Overview

 \subsubsection{Graph-Specific Processing and Knowledge Integration}

-Each graph structure is processed independently using the unified GCN with different layer depths.
-The constituency representation uses $l_c$ layers for hierarchical parse tree processing, while the dependency representation employs $l_d$ layers to capture multi-hop syntactic relations.
-The semantic representation utilizes $l_s$ layers for attention-based contextual connections, and the AMR representation applies $l_a$ layers for semantic role and concept alignment.
-This layer-specific processing allows each representation to capture its unique structural patterns while maintaining consistent operations.
-We also integrate external knowledge represented as ${H}^{kg} = [{h}_1^{kg}, {h}_2^{kg}, \dots, {h}_n^{kg}]$.
+Each graph structure is processed independently using a unified GCN with view-specific layer depths.
+Specifically, the constituency, dependency, semantic, and AMR representations employ $l_c$, $l_d$, $l_s$, and $l_a$ layers, respectively, to capture hierarchical parses, multi-hop syntactic relations, contextual associations, and semantic roles.
+This design allows each view to model its structural characteristics while sharing a consistent encoding operation.
+External knowledge is incorporated as ${H}^{kg} = [{h}_1^{kg}, {h}_2^{kg}, \dots, {h}_n^{kg}]$.